TikTok Banned Countries List [Updated 2026 Data]

 8. United Kingdom

-In March 2023, the UK government banned the usage of TikTok on the electronic devices of ministers and other government employees due to security concerns about handling their personal data.
+In March 2023, the UK government banned the use of TikTok on the electronic devices of ministers and other government employees due to security concerns about handling their personal data.

-In the same month, BBC also ordered its employees to delete their TikTok accounts.
+In the same month, the BBC also ordered its employees to delete their TikTok accounts.

 9. Belgium

-In March 2023, Belgium took a step to ban TikTok from all the federal work devices of employees working in the government sector or with the government.
-This action ensured cyber security and privacy and avoided spreading misinformation through the app.
+In March 2023, Belgium took a step to ban TikTok from all federal work devices of employees working in the government sector or with the government.
+This action ensured cybersecurity and privacy, and prevented the spread of misinformation through the app.

 10. Norway